wifisensing/PicoScenes-Manual/source/scenarios.rst

 You can alter the parameters of the above commands to achieve non-standard Tx/Rx and CSI measurement.
 For example, you can super-sample 20 MHz channel with 40 MHz rate by ``--rate 40e6 --rx-resample-ratio 0.5`` at Rx end, or ``--rate 40e6 --tx-resample-ratio 2`` at Tx end.

 .. hint:: *In-baseband Digital Resampling* is a computation intensive task.
 It lows performance and general throughput.

+.. hint:: The following sections are not revised, the old version.

 USRP injects Packets while QCA9300/IWL5300 NICs measure CSI (Difficulty Level: Easy)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~